BitcoinUnlimited/BitcoinUnlimited/doc/unit-tests.md

     $ gtest-parallel-bitcoin src/test/test_bitcoin

-It works by extracting the list of tests contained in the executable using the '--list_content' command line parameter, and then running the tests individually in parallel.
+It works by extracting the list of tests contained in the executable using the `--list_content` command line parameter, and then running the tests individually in parallel.

 Running with `--help` provides help about the command line options.